MetOffice/simulation-systems/source/Development/TestSuites/multi-repo_testing.rst

 ``source: <HOSTNAME>:/path/to/clone``.

 The ``ref`` setting takes a git tree-ish value.
-Common settings will be a commit hash, a tag or a branch name.
-At release, they will be tags, but as linked PRs are committed, they will be changed to the long form of the relevant commit hash (although using a short version of the hash will also work).
-If testing a linked branch, then you can either set to the name of the branch, or a commit associated with that branch.
-It is also recommended to set this, even when setting the source to a local clone.
+Common settings will be a commit hash, a tag or a branch name as demostrated by the examples below.
+At release, the refs will be tags and will be changed to the long form of the relevant commit hash as part of linked pull requests.

+If left blank the behaviour depends on the source:

+* **a github source:** the Head of the repositories default branch will be used.
+* **a local clone:** the state of the repository at source extraction time will be used.
+  It is recommened to set a ref when setting the source to a local clone.
 That way if you switch branches in the clone, the correct branch for testing will be used.
-Finally, if left blank, the Head of the repositories default branch will be used if a github source.
-If it is a local clone, ref is determined by the state of the repository at source extraction time.

 Various different configurations of an lfric_core source are shown below with an explanation of each,